- An example of go is to travel between Queens and Manhattan for work every day.

 - To pass as the result of a sale: The gold watch went to the highest bidder.

-- Informal Used as an intensifier when joined by and to a coordinate verb: She went and complained to Personnel.
+- Informal Used as an intensifier or to indicate annoyance when joined by and to a coordinate verb: She went and complained to Personnel.

 - Used in the progressive tense with an infinitive to indicate future intent or expectation: I am going to learn how to dance.